CrypticSignal/video-quality-metrics/README.md

 **Linux (kernels 3.2.0+):** https://johnvansickle.com/ffmpeg/.
 Download the **git** build.
 Installation instructions, as well as how to add FFmpeg and FFprobe to your PATH, can be found [here](https://www.johnvansickle.com/ffmpeg/faq/).

 # Usage:
+You can find the output of `python main.py -h` below:
 ```
-usage: main.py [-h] [--av1-cpu-used {1,2,3,4,5,6,7,8}] [-cl <an integer between 1 and 60>] [-crf CRF_VALUEs) [CRF_VALUE(s) ...]] [-dp DECIMAL_PLACES] [-e {x264,x265,av1}]
+usage: main.py [-h] [--av1-cpu-used <1-8>] [-cl <1-60>] [-crf <0-51> [<0-51> ...]] [-dp DECIMAL_PLACES] [-e {x264,x265,libaom-av1}] [-i <1-600>] [-subsample SUBSAMPLE]
-               [-i <an integer between 1 and 600>] [-n x] [-ntm] [-o OUTPUT_FOLDER] -ovp ORIGINAL_VIDEO_PATH [-pm] [-p PRESET(s) [PRESET(s ...]] [-psnr] [-sc] [-ssim] [-t SECONDS]
+               [--n-threads N_THREADS] [-ntm] [-o OUTPUT_FOLDER] -ovp ORIGINAL_VIDEO_PATH [-p <preset/s> [<preset/s> ...]] [--phone-model] [-psnr] [-sc] [-ssim]
-               [-nt N_THREADS] [-tvp TRANSCODED_VIDEO_PATH] [-vf VIDEO_FILTERS]
+               [-t SECONDS] [-tvp TRANSCODED_VIDEO_PATH] [-vf VIDEO_FILTERS]

-Available arguments:
+optional arguments:
   -h, --help            show this help message and exit

-  --av1-cpu-used {1,2,3,4,5,6,7,8}
+Encoding Arguments:
-                        Only applicable if choosing the AV1 encoder.
+  --av1-cpu-used <1-8>  Only applicable if the libaom-av1 (AV1) encoder is chosen.
 Set the quality/encoding speed tradeoff.
-                        Lower values mean slower encoding but better quality, and vice-versa.
+Lower values mean slower encoding but better
-                        If this argument is not specified, the value will be set to 5.
-  -cl <an integer between 1 and 60>, --clip-length <an integer between 1 and 60>
-                        Defines the length of the clips (default: 1).
-Only applies when used with -i > 0.
-                        Example: -cl 2
+                        quality, and vice-versa (default: 5)
-  -crf CRF_VALUE(s) [CRF_VALUE(s) ...], --crf-value CRF_VALUE(s) [CRF_VALUE(s) ...]
+  -crf <0-51> [<0-51> ...]
-                        Specify the CRF value(s) to use.
+                        Specify the CRF value(s) to use (default: 23)
+  -e {x264,x265,libaom-av1}, --video-encoder {x264,x265,libaom-av1}
+                        Specify whether to use the x264 (H.264), x265 (H.265) or libaom-av1 (AV1) encoder (default: x264)
+  -p <preset/s> [<preset/s> ...], --preset <preset/s> [<preset/s> ...]
+                        Specify the preset(s) to use (default: medium)

+VMAF Arguments:
+  -subsample SUBSAMPLE  Set a value for libvmaf's n_subsample option if you only want the VMAF/SSIM/PSNR to be calculated for every nth frame.
+Without this argument,
+                        VMAF/SSIM/PSNR scores will be calculated for every frame (default: 1)
+  --n-threads N_THREADS
+                        Specify the number of threads to use when calculating VMAF (default: 4)
+  --phone-model         Enable VMAF phone model (default: False)

+Overview Mode Arguments:
+  -cl <1-60>, --clip-length <1-60>
+                        When using Overview Mode, a X seconds long segment is taken from the original video every --interval seconds and these segments are concatenated to
+                        create the overview video.
+Specify a value for X (in the range 1-60) (default: 1)
+  -i <1-600>, --interval <1-600>
+                        To activate Overview Mode, this argument must be specified.
+Overview Mode creates a lossless overview video by grabbing a --clip-length long segment
+                        every X seconds from the original video.
+Specify a value for X (in the range 1-600) (default: None)

+General Arguments:
   -dp DECIMAL_PLACES, --decimal-places DECIMAL_PLACES
-                        The number of decimal places to use for the data in the table (default: 2).
+                        The number of decimal places to use for the data in the table (default: 2)
-                        Example: -dp 3
-  -e {x264,x265,av1}, --video-encoder {x264,x265,av1}
-                        Specify the encoder to use (default: x264).
-  -i <an integer between 1 and 600>, --interval <an integer between 1 and 600>
-                        Create a lossless overview video by grabbing a <cliplength> seconds long segment every <interval> seconds from the original video and use this overview video as the "original" video that the transcodes are compared with.
-                        Example: -i 30
-  -n x, --subsample x   Set a value for libvmaf's n_subsample option if you only want the VMAF/SSSIM to be calculated for every nth frame.
-                        Without this argument, VMAF/SSIM scores will be calculated for every frame.
-                        Example: -n 24
   -ntm, --no-transcoding-mode
                         Enable "no transcoding mode", which allows you to calculate the VMAF/SSIM/PSNR for a video that you have already transcoded.
-                        The original and transcoded video paths must be specified using the -ovp and -tvp arguments, respectively.
-                        Example: python main.py -ntm -ovp original.mp4 -tvp transcoded.mp4 -ssim
+The original and
+                        transcoded video paths must be specified using the -ovp and -tvp arguments, respectively.
+Example: python main.py -ntm -ovp original.mp4 -tvp
+                        transcoded.mp4 (default: False)
   -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Use this argument if you want a specific name for the output folder.
-                        If you want the name of the output folder to contain a space, the string must be surrounded in double quotes.
+If you want the name of the output folder to contain a space, the string must
-                        Example: -o "VQM Output"
+                        be surrounded in double quotes (default: None)
   -ovp ORIGINAL_VIDEO_PATH, --original-video-path ORIGINAL_VIDEO_PATH
                         Enter the path of the original video.
 A relative or absolute path can be specified.
-If the path contains a space, it must be surrounded in double quotes.
+If the path contains a space, it must be surrounded in double
-                        Example: -ovp "C:/Users/H/Desktop/file 1.mp4"
-  -pm, --phone-model    Enable VMAF phone model.
-  -p PRESET(s) [PRESET(s) ...], --preset PRESET(s) [PRESET(s) ...]
-                        Specify the preset(s) to use.
-  -psnr, --calculate-psnr
-                        Enable PSNR calculation in addition to VMAF (default: disabled).
+                        quotes (default: None)
-  -sc, --show-commands  Show the FFmpeg commands that are being run.
+  -sc, --show-commands  Show the FFmpeg commands that are being run. (default: False)
-  -ssim, --calculate-ssim
-                        Enable SSIM calculation in addition to VMAF (default: disabled).
   -t SECONDS, --encode-length SECONDS
                         Create a lossless version of the original video that is just the first x seconds of the video.
-This cut version of the original video is what will be transcoded and used as the reference video.
-You cannot use this option in conjunction with the -i or -cl arguments.
+This cut version of the original video is what will
+                        be transcoded and used as the reference video.
+You cannot use this option in conjunction with the -i or -cl arguments (default: None)
-                        Example: -t 60
-  -nt N_THREADS, --n-threads N_THREADS
-                        Set the number of threads to be used when computing VMAF.
-                        The default is set to what Python's os.cpu_count() method returns.
-For example, on a dual-core Intel CPU with hyperthreading, the default will be set to 4.
-                        Example: --n-threads 2
   -tvp TRANSCODED_VIDEO_PATH, --transcoded-video-path TRANSCODED_VIDEO_PATH
-                        The path of the transcoded video (only applicable when using the -ntm mode).
+                        The path of the transcoded video (only applicable when using the -ntm mode) (default: None)
   -vf VIDEO_FILTERS, --video-filters VIDEO_FILTERS
                         Add FFmpeg video filter(s).
 Each filter must be separated by a comma.
-                        Example: -vf bwdif=mode=0,crop=1920:800:0:140
+Example: -vf bwdif=mode=0,crop=1920:800:0:140 (default: None)

+Optional Metrics:
+  -psnr, --calculate-psnr
+                        Enable PSNR calculation in addition to VMAF (default: False)
+  -ssim, --calculate-ssim
+                        Enable SSIM calculation in addition to VMAF (default: False)
 ```

 # Example Table: